-Summer is here!
-Does August give you a mid-summer crisis, too?
-Six weeks of summer left, and I feel it’s passing way too quickly.
+Summer is nearly half over.
+Does the approach of August give you a mid-summer crisis, too?
+Six weeks of summer left until school starts again, and I feel it’s passing way too quickly.
 It always does here.
-So I pull out my calendar, and I start scribbling trips in.
+So I pull out my calendar, and I start scribbling quick trips in.

 Here are six sunny day trips from Seattle to squeeze the most out of summer.

 Mount Rainier National Park